 “So…do you have any holiday recipes up?
 Because I have the best pumpkin pie recipe!” said the volunteer at the San Francisco and Marin Food Bank that I was photographing for my most recent Photo Essay.
 I sighed internally.
 This is always the problem with having a food blog.
 Everyone expects you to have a seasonal recipe up and as much as I love pumpkin pie, I posted one of my favorites recipes for it last year and I don’t have much drive to post another this year.
 I told the volunteer that I currently had a chocolate cake recipe up, but I plan on having something pumpkin next week.
 She seemed satisfied with my answer, but I couldn’t really tell.
 That’s ok though.
-If she could taste these pumpkin white chocolate vanilla swirl cheesecake bars, she’d be pretty darn happy.
+If she could taste these pumpkin pie cheesecake bars with white chocolate vanilla swirl, she’d be pretty darn happy.
 I know I am.

 It’s always a tough thing when you have a large group of people coming over for Thanksgiving dinner (or any dinner for that matter).
 Buffet style is how I roll when it comes down to it, but serving pumpkin pie for a large group can be hard.
 Usually it means I make two or three pumpkin pies, and that means I make more than one type of pumpkin pie.
 But that also means that those ambitious folks who want to taste everything, end up taking a slice of each pie, thus defeating the purpose of making multiple pies.